 All along, many academics will be assuming that their work is not only "valuable" (for society) but also "value free" (independent of politics), although the contradiction is plain to see.
 Therefore, in their eyes, they are not responsible.

-Needless to say, the easiest solution is to move directly to D, now.
+Needless to say, the most appropriate solution is to move directly to D, now.
+Just stop flying.

 Regardless of how politicians and corporations respond (or fail to respond) to this challenge in coming years, academics will have to stop flying and encourage most other professions to follow suit.
 That is our role as researchers and teachers with the privilege of life-long education and freedom of speech: to inform, demonstrate, warn.
 Even politicians could eliminate most flights, communicating electronically instead.
 Private jets should be universally banned.
 These are not a political claims; they are obvious statements.
 They are not quite as obvious as 2+2=4, but the difference is small and getting smaller every year.

-Further evidence for the academic myopia hypothesis may include the mysterious rejection of my publication, conference paper, and grant submissions in coming years, because I dared to write this text.
+Who knows, perhaps some colleagues will dislike this text (or my other efforts to reduce the carbon footprint of academia) and for that reason reject my conference, publication, or grant submissions.
 But that is nothing compared to what we are doing to our children.
 Our children are submitting applications for a future that they can live in (more).
 They are saying: "Please mum, please dad, can we please live a reasonable life like you have done?"
 So far, their submissions are being rejected without review.
 Global CO2 emissions are still rising.
 That we have a global climate emergency, is obvious.

 The existence of a large and growing aviation industry is obviously contrary to the Paris agreement.
-We cannot achieve the 2°C goal that way, let alone the 1.5°C goal, regardless of what happens in other energy sectors, which of course also have to be radically reformed or closed down.
+We cannot achieve the 2°C goal that way, let alone the 1.5°C goal, regardless of what happens in other energy sectors, which of course also have to be radically reduced.
 To achieve these goals at national and international levels, we have to make flying much much more expensive (doubling ticket prices and spending the proceeds on mitigation and adaptation would be a good start) while at the same time legally regulating the industry, reserving flying for emergencies.
 Given that global warming is a matter of life and death for a billion people, one could argue that flying is only justified if necessary to save human lives.

 The opinions expressed in the above text are the author's personal opinions.